mariamfh9/mariamfh9.github.io/_posts/2020-06-22-my_rails_portfolio_project.markdown

 ---
 layout: post
 title:      "My Rails Portfolio Project"
-date:       2020-06-22 20:36:33 +0000
+date:       2020-06-22 16:36:34 -0400
 permalink:  my_rails_portfolio_project
 ---

 The Rails Portfolio Project was definitely one of the most difficult thus far.
 I started off by trying to build it up myself, using the ```rails new``` command.
 This quickly generated the framework I needed to develop my project.
 I thought I was on a role!
 However, I ran into some issues when I started creating my Log In page.
-We had to create the app so that the user can log in with their email and password, or log in from an external source such as Github or Facebook.
+We had to create the app so that the user could log in with their email and password, or log in from an external source such as Github or Facebook.
 I realized I needed to use Omniauth for this.

 I quickly realized that the best way to go about this was using Devise.
 Devise is definitely the gem of 'gems' as I like to put it!
 By putting ```'gem devise'```  in my Gemfile and running ```bundle install```, following a few more steps, I was able to get my log in page up and running.
 My User model was automatically generated, along with all it's corresponding views.
 All I needed was to add a registrations controller to allow the user to Sign Up for an account and the lines: